StenopePHP/Stenope/doc/syntax-highlighting.md

-# Synthax highlighting
+# Syntax highlighting

 ## Setting the language attribute

-Any `code` block with a `language` attribute will be synthax highlighted.
+Any `code` block with a `language` attribute will be syntax highlighted.

 ### Markdown